 Block scheduling is also a helpful tool for maintaining a healthy balance.
 You may be familiar with this idea from your high school days.
 Experiment with dividing your day into chunks that last an hour or more, with each segment being set aside for a task like answering emails, participating in meetings, completing chores, focusing on a particular school subject, or preparing and eating meals.
 Dedicating set blocks of time to specific activities can help you accomplish more tasks and keep your family organized.
 Encourage your older students to create a block schedule for themselves and arrange everyone’s day in a way that complements each other while eliminating competition for resources, space, and parental attention.

 Another way to make the best use of time is to consider working with other homeschooling families.
-Some homeschooling co-ops offer classroom swaps, where one parent might teach a subject to another homeschooling family’s children.
+Some homeschooling groups offer classroom swaps, where one parent might teach a subject to another homeschooling family’s children.
 Other parents will then return the favor.
 Fellow homeschooling families typically understand the time restraints required by remote work, especially if they, too, have to balance remote work and teaching.

 Practical Ideas for Making the Most Out of Your Professional and Homeschooling Lives